Quantum Algorithm for the Fixed-Radius Neighbor Search: Quantum FRANS algorithm

 The preparation of the state is accomplished by employing the $\text{PREP}$ operator, which acts on the position and label registers as

 where the suffix given to the ket details the number of qubits.
 QFRANS applies $\text{PREP}$ to both the particles register, yielding

 Once the dataset is encoded we evaluate the distance between all the points in the dataset $d_{ij}=d(x_i, x_j)$.
-This can be done by introducing a set $a_1$ of ancillary qubits initialized in $|0\rangle$ and by applying a difference operator $\hat{D}$ on the two $q_1$-qubits registers, which returns the value $d_{ij} = \sum_k|x_i^k-x_j^k|$, where $k$ runs over the dimensions of our system, as
+This can be done by introducing a set $a_1$ of ancillary qubits initialized in $|0\rangle$ and by applying a generic distance operator $\hat{D}$ on the two $q_1$-qubits registers

+an efficient implementation of the operator $\hat{D}$ in case of euclidean geometry is given in Sec.~\ref{subsec: distance}.

 The value $|\cdot\rangle_{a_1}$ of the ancilla qubits is not relevant at this stage of the calculation, but we cannot discard it as it will be useful later.

 Once the state is prepared, according to Grover's algorithm and its FPS counterpart, now we construct the oracle operator that applies a negative phase to the states where $d_{ij}\leq h$.